yuyaryshev/yproject_policy/README.md

         pnpm config set local_packages_folder YOUR_PATH_TO_PROJECTS_FOLDER

-3. Use `pnpm config` to set `text_editor` to specify the path to your text editor, to display the difference in file contents:
+3. Use `pnpm config` to set `diff_editor` to specify the path to your text editor, to display the difference in file contents:

-        pnpm config set text_editor YOUR_PATH_TO_TEXT_EDITOR
+        pnpm config set diff_editor YOUR_PATH_TO_TEXT_EDITOR

 # Usage